The Personal Financial Plan – A Must Have For Anyone Serious About Their Finances

 • Real Estate Investments

-• Create calculator to begin to analyze real estate investment opportunities.
-Consider using HELOC to make an all-cash offer v. dipping into our cash reserves.
+• Create a calculator to begin to analyze real estate investment opportunities.
+Consider using HELOC to make an all-cash offer vs. dipping into our cash reserves.

 • Tax Planning